Philadelphia Bell: 1974 season

-After the scandal broke, the Bell lost what goodwill they had.
-They drew a total of only 62,126 fans for their last seven home games combined, or 2,000 fewer fans than the supposed crowd for their second home game.
-If only paid attendance for their first two games is counted, the Bell drew a paltry average of 9,131 fans per game for the season.
-The nadir came on October 16, 1974, when only 750 fans found their way to JFK for a Wednesday night game played in a torrential downpour.
+After the scandal broke, the Bell lost what goodwill it had.
+The draw was a total of only 62,126 fans for the last seven home games combined, or 2,000 fewer fans than the supposed crowd for the second home game.
+If only paid attendance for its first two games is counted, the Bell drew a paltry average of 9,131 fans per game for the season.
+The nadir came on October 16, 1974, when only 750 fans found their way to JFK for a Wednesday-night game played in a torrential downpour.

-On the field, the Bell were mediocre: they were led by flashy quarterback King Corcoran, who had spent most of his career in the minor leagues due to his refusal to accept a backup QB slot (Corcoran had even played under Coach Waller with the Pottstown Firebirds of the recently closed Atlantic Coast Football League).
-Philadelphia managed only a 9-11 mark in 1974, one game behind the Charlotte Hornets for the final playoff spot - the Bell were actually 8-11 on the field, but were awarded a win by forfeit when the Chicago Fire dissolved before they could travel to Philadelphia for the season finale.
+On the field, the Bell was mediocre; the team was led by flashy quarterback (QB) King Corcoran, who had spent most of his career in the minor leagues due to his refusal to accept a backup QB slot (Corcoran had even played under Coach Waller with the Pottstown Firebirds of the recently closed Atlantic Coast Football League).
+Philadelphia managed only a 9-11 mark in 1974, one game behind the Charlotte Hornets for the final playoff spot - the Bell was actually 8-11 on the field, but was awarded a win by forfeit when the Chicago Fire dissolved before it could travel to Philadelphia for the season finale.

-However, at the request of WFL officials, they advanced to the playoffs anyway.
-The Hornets were originally slated to play the Florida Blazers, but the Blazers could sell only 1,000 advance tickets for the first round matchup in Orlando, nowhere near enough for the financially troubled Hornets (who had moved from New York City in mid-season) to justify the trip.
+At the request of WFL officials, though, the team advanced to the playoffs, anyway.
+The Hornets were originally slated to play the Florida Blazers, but the Blazers could sell only 1,000 advance tickets for the first-round matchup in Orlando, not nearly enough for the financially troubled Hornets (which had moved from New York City in midseason) to justify the trip.
 The Hornets would have been unable to cover their hotel and travel expenses, and the players would have been lucky to get $100 each for the game.
-The Bell, in contrast, were somewhat better financed, and could cover these expenses.
-They traveled to Orlando, where they lost to the Blazers, 18-3, in front of less than 10,000 fans.
+The Bell, in contrast, was somewhat better financed, and could cover these expenses.
+The team traveled to Orlando, where it lost to the Blazers, 18-3, in front of less than 10,000 fans.